pratik-choudhari/AlgoCode/README.md

 ## What can you do here?
 * You can solve questions put up by contributors (tag moderators in comment to assign an issue to you).
 * You can put up a problem yourself.
+* You can even contribute a project made by yourself!

 ## Steps to put up an issue:

 First let's see when should you create an issue?
-* If you want to contribute a question.
+* If you want to contribute a question or project.
 * If you have a better solution to an existing solved issue.

 ### To create an issue: